 - Automated tasks: Freshsales offers automated lead assigning, call logging, and workflows.

-If your small business already spent money on other tools, apps, and software, Freshsales may integrate with them.
+If your small business has already spent money on other tools, apps, and software, Freshsales may integrate with them.
 Here are some of your integration options:

 Freshsales names its five plans after the stages of a flower growing.
 If your small business is a little tight on funds, you might opt for the Sprout plan, which is free but with limited features.

 The Blossom plan starts at $12 per month per user when billed annually.
 You gain API access, marketplace apps, integrations, SMS, and lead scoring.
-You can also use Freshsale’s two-way email syncing, their visual sale pipeline, and deal management.
+You can also use Freshsale’s two-way email syncing, visual sale pipeline, and deal management.

 The Estate plan accommodates bigger teams for $49 per month per user when billed annually.
 You can now work with 25 teams, 25 workflow automations, 10 sales sequences, and 1,000 bulk emails.
-You also get advanced CRM customization, sales goals, event tracking, smartforms, a reports dashboard, and auto profile enrichment.
+You also get advanced CRM customization, sales goals, event tracking, smart forms, a reports dashboard, and auto profile enrichment.

 Pros and Cons